0xCyberLiTech/Zabbix/Comment_installer_l_agent_Zabbix_sur_Debian_12.md

 Les paramètres à vérifier sont :
 ```
-Server=172.18.36.77             # Incoming connections will be accepted only from the hosts listed here.
+Server=zabbix-server-IP           # Incoming connections will be accepted only from the hosts listed here.
 ListenPort=10050                  # Agent will listen on this port for connections from the server
 ListenIP=0.0.0.0                  # List of comma delimited IP addresses that the agent should listen on
-ServerActive=172.18.36.77       # List of comma delimited IP:port pairs of Zabbix servers and Zabbix proxies for active checks
+ServerActive=zabbix-server-IP     # List of comma delimited IP:port pairs of Zabbix servers and Zabbix proxies for active checks
 Hostname=Zabbix server2           # Optional name for the server to be monitored
 ```
 ```
 ### Option: Server